 - Payment cannot be made for room and board.
 Other Medicaid services cannot be provided at the same time Respite is being provided. - Children and youth who go through the Liberty Healthcare independent assessment process, and have been determined to have SED, may access respite services immediately.
-However, once a child/youth has an approved person-centered service plan (PCSP), respite must be included on it. - Respite cannot be provided on a continuous, long-term basis as a daily service to enable an unpaid caregiver to work. - · The Respite provider must not use restraints on the child, other than physical restraints in the case of an emergency. - Physical restraints may only be used by staff with documented training in the use of restraints and in an emergency to prevent injury to the child or others and must be documented in the child's record. - Only enrolled network providers from a credentialed agency may provide Respite for reimbursement under the Idaho Behavioral Health Plan. - The duration of individual Respite care varies and may include an overnight stay in the member's home, as identified by the Child and Family Team (CFT) and cannot exceed a single episode of 72 hours.
-Individual Respite care provided in an agency or community setting cannot exceed a single episode of 10 hours. - · Individual Respite services shall be provided at a staff-to-participant ratio of 1:1. - Group Respite may be provided at the credentialed agency facility, in the community setting or in the home for families with multiple Medicaid-eligible SED children.
+However, once a child/youth has an approved person-centered service plan (PCSP), respite must be included on it. - · Respite cannot be provided on a continuous, long-term basis as a daily service to enable an unpaid caregiver to work. - The Respite provider must not use restraints on the child, other than physical restraints in the case of an emergency. - Physical restraints may only be used by staff with documented training in the use of restraints and in an emergency to prevent injury to the child or others and must be documented in the child's record. - Only enrolled network providers from a credentialed agency may provide Respite for reimbursement under the Idaho Behavioral Health Plan. - The duration of individual Respite care varies and may include an overnight stay in the member's home, as identified by the Child and Family Team (CFT) and cannot exceed a single episode of 72 hours.
+Individual Respite care provided in an agency or community setting cannot exceed a single episode of 10 hours. - Individual Respite services shall be provided at a staff-to-participant ratio of 1:1. - Group Respite may be provided at the credentialed agency facility, in the community setting or in the home for families with multiple Medicaid-eligible SED children.
 Group Respite services shall be provided at a staff-to-participant maximum ratio of 1:4.
 Group Respite does not allow for an overnight stay.
-As the number and severity of the participants with functional impairments or behavioral issues increases, the staff-to-participant ratio must be adjusted accordingly. - Respite services shall not be provided to a member at the same time as another service that is the same in nature and scope regardless of source, including Federal, State, local, and private entities. - If a member is eligible for Respite through the IBHP they may receive Respite through an Optum network provider, and their PCSP should include Respite as a service.
+As the number and severity of the participants with functional impairments or behavioral issues increases, the staff-to-participant ratio must be adjusted accordingly. - Respite services shall not be provided to a member at the same time as another service that is the same in nature and scope regardless of source, including Federal, State, local, and private entities. - · Members in the YES Program must receive a minimum of one (1) episode of a 1915(i)-specific service per plan year in order to maintain eligibility under the 1915(i) State Plan Amendment.
+Currently, the only 1915(i)-specific service is Respite.

+- If a member is eligible for Respite through the IBHP they may receive Respite through an Optum network provider, and their PCSP should include Respite as a service.
 However, if a family has already developed a PCSP or Plan of Service and is actively working with an IDHW Case Manager, they will not need an additional plan developed and are not required to work with a TCC, as it may be considered a duplication of services.
-In these situations the member may still receive Respite, but their Plan of Care should include Respite as a service. - The total annual limit for Respite (Respite group and individual combined) for a member is 300 hours per calendar year.
+In these situations, the member may still receive Respite, but their Plan of Care should include Respite as a service. - The total annual limit for Respite (Respite group and individual combined) for a member is 300 hours per calendar year.